 The Reports include information about patients waiting for an appointment at the Royal Adelaide Hospital, The Queen Elizabeth Hospital, Lyell McEwin Hospital, Modbury Hospital, Flinders Medical Centre, Noarlunga Hospital and Women’s and Children’s Hospital for the services they provide.

 There are multiple clinics that sit under each specialty and each delivers different services.
 An explanation of the types of conditions seen in the Speciality Outpatient Clinics as detailed in the Report are available on the types of conditions seen in Speciality Outpatient Clinics page.

 For more information about the specialist outpatient services provided by SA Health, visit the Outpatient Clinics page.

-To see the average and maximum waiting time for a particular specialty, see the Specialist Outpatient Waiting Time Report below.
+To see the median and maximum waiting time for a particular specialty, see the Specialist Outpatient Waiting Time Report below.

 Information for patients and consumers

 Frequently Asked Questions have been developed for patients and consumers, including people who are currently waiting for a specialist outpatient appointment at a South Australian metropolitan public hospital.

 Visit the information for patients and consumers page for more information.

 Frequently Asked Questions have been developed for GPs and other medical professionals who refer patients.